Guide

 What We Reject Or Downgrade

-Submissions can be rejected or kept as non-indexed listings when attribution is missing, the code does not load reliably, or the map has no clear editorial value yet.
+Submissions can be rejected or kept as archive-only listings when attribution is missing, the code does not load reliably, or the map does not yet have a clear player lesson.

 • Broken or unverifiable codes